emcannaert/SuuToChiChi-analysis-software/README.md

 11.	create plots from this with script of your choice (the files will be under rootFiles/processeRootFiles), or move on to bin merging
 12.	run bin merging script
 13.	run script to create final combine plots with these binnings
-14.	run this output in HIggs Combine
+14.	run this output in Higgs Combine